mircealungu/Softwarenaut/models/README.md

-A folder for storing models
+The folder where the system stores models by default.
+Comes with several sample models.